Advanced Usage

 Payment Methods

 Some components can be configured to accept a card payment method.
-This provides a while for partners without payment integrations to use our payment tokenization.
+This provides a way for partners without payment integrations to use our payment tokenization.
 This configuration uses our 3rd-party payments provider to tokenize payment information and reduces your platforms scope for PCI compliance.

 Example